 Hike to Baker Dam Historic Reservoir

-Hidden in the Wonderland of Rocks is a short 1.5-mile loop which leads to Baker Dam historic reservoir.
+Hidden in the Wonderland of Rocks is a short 1.5-mile loop that leads to Baker Dam historic reservoir.
 The trail leads through the tall boulders, and at its finish emerges at a small pond teeming with wildlife.
 The dam was constructed by early cattlemen in 1900 and continues to serve as a hub for wild birds and bighorn sheep.

 Along the loop, Native American petroglyphs can be seen on several spur trails.
 Hike this trail early in the morning for a shot at seeing wildlife and to marvel at the site of water in a desert!